Child Development

 Occupational Therapist

-With the foundation of SAC’s associate’s degree and a child development major, students can go on to get a graduate school degree, and become an occupational therapist.
-Occupational therapists are healthcare professionals that treat injured patients through the therapeutic use of everyday activities.
+With the foundation of SAC’s child development associate degree, students can go on to get a graduate school degree and become an occupational therapists.
+Occupational therapists are healthcare professionals who treat injured patients through the therapeutic use of everyday activities.

 Reading Specialist